camunda/camunda-docs/docs/self-managed/identity/user-guide/tenants/managing-tenants.md

 ![tenant-management-tab](../img/tenant-management-tab.png)

-2. Click **Create Tenants** and a modal will open.
+2. Click **Create Tenant** and a modal will open.

 3. Enter a name and ID for the tenant and click **Create tenant**:

 ![tenant-management-modal-1](../img/tenant-management-modal-1.png)

-4. On creation, the modal closes and the table updates with your new tenant.
+On creation, the modal closes and the table updates with your new tenant.

-5. Click on your new tenant to view the details:
+4. Click on your new tenant to view the details:

 ![tenant-management-details](../img/tenant-management-details.png)